MODFLOW-USGS/modflow6/DEVELOPER.md

 This document describes how to set up a development environment to modify, build and test MODFLOW 6.
 Details on how to contribute your code to the repository are found in the separate document [CONTRIBUTING.md](CONTRIBUTING.md).

-To build and test a parallel version of the program, first read the instructions below and then continue in [PARALLEL.md](PARALLEL.md).
+To build and test an extended version of the program, first read the instructions below and then continue in [EXTENDED.md](EXTENDED.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->